Pesquisa-UFCAT/parepy/paper.md

        └── file n
 ```

-The `of_file.py` file should contain the objective function of the problem.
-The `your_problem` file is the file that will contain the call to the main function and other settings necessary for the use of the algorithm.
+The `of_file.py` file should contain the objective function (state limit function).
+The `your_problem.ipynb` file contain the call the main algorithm.

 ### `of_file.py`